Is it safe to visit North Korea?

 However, crimes that are perceived as minor in other countries such as petty theft, vandalism or trespassing are often seen as anti-state hostile acts in North Korea and can result in harsh prison terms.
 Proselytizing and other unauthorized religious activity is also illegal in North Korea and can result and historically has resulted in detainment.
 Healthy and respectful discussion regarding North Korea’s political system is acceptable, but a blatant showing of disrespect towards the hereditary Kim leadership in North Korea will similarly carry severe penalties.

-We advise our travelers to keep an open mind and to use their tour as an opportunity to ask questions and to promote education and cultural exchange with consideration to these sensitive topics.
+We advise our travelers to keep an open mind and to use their tour as an opportunity to ask questions and to promote education and cultural exchange with consideration of these sensitive topics.

 Will I be detained?
 I’ve seen tourists detained by North Korea on the news.